February Is Heart Month

 Heart Disease Awareness Month, That Is

 Each year, February is Heart Disease Awareness Month or, for short, Heart Month.
-The American Heart Association, as well as research universities, hospitals, churches, and public health departments of states, counties, and cities will launch public health awareness campaigns.
+The American Heart Association, as well as research universities, hospitals, churches, and public health departments in states, counties, and cities will launch public health awareness campaigns.

 In almost every large city there will be a "Heart Ball", a black-tie event with music and dancing, wonderful food, some speeches, of course, and often a silent auction, all in the interest of raising money to fight heart disease and strokes.
 There will be many other events, too, of course.
 Events such as fun runs, golf tournaments, wine tastings, wine and cheese parties, fashion shows, just to name a few, are all fundraising events for cardiovascular diseases (CVD).
 Of course, there is National Wear Red Day.
 National Wear Red Day is the first Friday in February each year.
-This year, 2016, it is February 5.
-Did you wear red?
+This year, 2020, it is February 7.
+Will you wear red?

 Changeable Risk Factors - These You Can Control